tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-testing.markdown

 1. New JSON block to run ETL script using VSQL

 Running ETL script through JDBC is probably not a good idea.

+Requirements of unit tests:
+[SBG Datamart - Unit tests]

+Readability:
+Not all analysts and developers are comfortable with Java.
+But nobody knows about the data better than analysts.
+If the data analysts are able to read unit test scripts and confirm the expectation, QEs will save lots of time translating business requirements from SQL/Java tests.

 ### Extending SQL Test Runner